-1. Measures to Vitalize the General Shareholder Meetings and Smooth Exercise of Voting Rights
+1. Measures to Vitalize the General Shareholder Meetings and Smooth Exercise of Voting Rights Updated!

 Supplementary Explanation Early Notification of General Shareholder Meetings The company aims to send out its meeting notifications earlier than the statutory notification date.
-The General Shareholder Meeting for the year ended December 31, 2020, was held on March 27, 2021.
-The notice of convocation was sent out three weeks in advance on March 5 (one week before the statutory notification date).
-In addition, the date of the meeting was also made available in advance on the company website on March 3, prior to the date of sending out the notification.
+The General Shareholder Meeting for the year ended December 31, 2023, was held on March 23, 2024.
+The notice of convocation was sent out three weeks in advance on March 1 (one week before the statutory notification date).
+In addition, the date of the meeting was also made available in advance on the company website on February 29, prior to the date of sending out the notification.
 Scheduling AGMs to Avoid Peak Days The closing date of the company is December 31.
 This ensures that the company is able to hold its AGMs on a date that avoids coinciding with the AGMs of other companies.
 It is also held on a Saturday to enable wider participation by the company's shareholders.
-Allowing Electronic Exercise of Voting Rights Shareholders have been able to exercise their voting rights using the online voting website (PC and smartphone) operated by Mitsubishi UFJ Trust and Banking Corporation as of the fiscal year ended December 2009 onwards.
+Allowing Electronic Exercise of Voting Rights Shareholders have been able to exercise their voting rights using the online voting website (computer and smartphone) operated by Mitsubishi UFJ Trust and Banking Corporation as of the fiscal year ended December 2009 onwards.
 Participation in Electronic Voting Platform and Other Initiatives to Help Institutional Investors to Exercise Their Voting Rights As of the fiscal year ended December 2009, the electronic voting rights platform operated by ICJ, Inc. has also been available for use by institutional investors.
 Providing Convocation Notice in English As of the fiscal year ended December 2018, the company prepares an English language version of the Notice of Convocation for overseas shareholders.
 It is also posted on the company's website at the same time as the Japanese version.
+Other In order to provide information to shareholders as promptly as possible, notices of convocations and resolutions at the Ordinary General Meeting of Shareholders have been posted on the company's website from the fiscal year ended December 2009 onwards.
+Shareholder meetings are held at a venue in a city area with easy transport access.
+In addition, business and financial reports are explained using video at the General Meeting of Shareholders.